victoryforphil/victoryforphil/README.md

 ## 📚 Continuous Learning

-Currently delving deeper into [Specific topic or technology you're studying, e.g., "Advanced AI algorithms for quadcopters"].
+Currently delving deeper into the world of quadcopter control and software-in-the-loop simulation!
 ## 📖 Reading List

 I believe that continuous learning is vital for any developer.
 Here are some of the books and articles that have influenced my thinking or are currently on my reading list: